hackerdns2/WhySoBroke/README.md

 [+] PROBABLY VULNERABLE : example3-staging.com [brokenserver.example3-staging.com]
 ```

-- If you have configured `telegram-send` then you can just uncomment last few lines from "whysobroke" script and results will be sent to your telegram.
-More information on how to configure telegram would be find [here](https://www.linux-magazine.com/Online/Blogs/Productivity-Sauce/Push-Messages-from-the-Command-Line-to-Telegram).

 ### 📁Output

 - The script saves CNAME,SERVFAIL and VULNERABLE records in cname.txt, servfail.txt and vulns.txt respectively.
 - **WARNING!** : Whenever script runs it removes existing txt files so make sure to move/rename them after each scan.

+#### 📳Output in telegram

+- If you have configured `telegram-send` then you can just uncomment last few lines from "whysobroke" script and results will be sent to your telegram.
+More information on how to configure telegram would be find [here](https://www.linux-magazine.com/Online/Blogs/Productivity-Sauce/Push-Messages-from-the-Command-Line-to-Telegram).

 ### 📌How it works? / Summary